 “If I recall correctly, that law only applies to weaponized and generator-type conductors.”
 Francis waved his cig in the air in-between two fingers.
 “I’m afraid to say that this is just for show.
 A normal general conductor.”

-Talib’s brows raised to almost comical levels.
+Talib’s brows raised to almost comical, dramatic levels.
 “I see.
 Forgive me.
 I didn’t mean to be rude.
 I’m only doing my job.”

 “Of course.”
 Francis smiled thinly.
 “We all are—”